milnepe/arduino-xively-client/README.md

-Arduino Xively client supporting Maxim DS18S20 temperature sensors
+Robust Arduino Xively client supporting Maxim DS18S20 temperature sensor bus

-0.1 Release
+0.2 Release

-Copywrite 2015 Peter Milne
+Copywrite 2016 Peter Milne

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by